jennchang23/charity-project/README.md

 ## LOAD
- - Load the final table to a relational database - Postgres SQL as we don't have any non-relational data.
+ - Load the final table to Mongo Atlas DB - ready for connection to our Flask app.py.